Matthew-Packham/CNN-AutoEncoder-on-the-Mnist-Dataset/README.md

 *Fashion MNist Dataset Sample*

+## AutoEncoder Summary

+AutoEncoders are a combination of two Neural Networks namely the Encoder (which aims to decompress the data to a reduced dimensional space) and the Decoder (which aims to reconstruct the orignial data from this reduced dimenional encoded space).
+In case of simple autoencoders, the output is expected to be the same as the input with reduced noise.
+Simple autoencoders are **deterministic**, in that they decompress the input to a reduced space and then try to reconstruct the input from this encoded space.
+Variational AutoEncoders, on the other hand, are Probablitic models since they learn to encode a latent distribution (learn mean and std vectors for each of the latent variables), we then sample from this latent distribution and then aim to decode this sample.
+The output is the decoded manifestation of the sampled latent representation.

 ## Implementation
 I trained a CNN encoder to take (28,28,1) grey-scale images and encode as much infomation as possible into a (2,) dimensional encoded space.
-AutoEncoders are a combination of two Neural Networks namely the Encoder (which aims to decompress the data to a reduced dimensional space) and the Decoder (which aims to reconstruct the orignial data from this reduced dimenional encoded space).
-In case of simple autoencoders, the output is expected to be the same as the input with reduced noise.

 I used TensorFlow.Keras.models.Model model to combine the two neural networks.
 A Binary cross Entropy is used as the loss function, to calculate the loss between the original (normalised to (0,1)) input image and the reconstructed image.
 I used the defult 'RMSprop' Optimizer to optimize the weights.

 ## Results
 Here are the results: